 Peer opinion has less influence than manufacturer and operator site in the purchase journey

 Across all countries manufacturer and operator websites formed a key information source for shoppers, as were price comparison sites.
-Although brand perception is highly influenced by social media, the role of peer opinion through these sites was shown to be less important in this particular purchase journey – with the exception of iPhone shoppers where word of mouth plays an important role.
+Although brand recognition and perception is highly influenced by social media, the role of peer opinion through these sites was shown to be less important in this particular purchase journey – with the exception of iPhone shoppers where word of mouth plays an important role.
 Ultimately the research showed that social media was used by only 6% of shoppers in Russia, rising to 8% in Romania, 14% in the UK and 22% in Belgium illustrating that although social media is growing in its importance to purchase journeys it is still at relatively low usage levels

 In these markets the line between online and offline touchpoints is becoming increasingly blurred – and will become even more complex as the number of touchpoints increases.
 Consumers switch easily between the virtual and physical world multiple times during their research - taking the best offer regardless of whether it is via an ecommerce website or in a bricks & mortar store.
 This makes it far more challenging to understand consumer behaviour, particularly to segment consumers into typologies.
 This means retailers need to follow consumers’ purchase journeys closely, allowing them to model typical routes in order to understand and influence the key moments of decision-making.